thingsboard/thingsboard.github.io/docs/iot-gateway/config/opc-ua.md

 {% capture difference %}
 **Please note:**
-Connect the gateway before creating the connector.
-Otherwise, the UI will display the old configuration fields for backward compatibility.
+To get the actual UI for the gateway - you need to have connected gateway, before adding connector.
+Otherwise, you will see old UI.
 {% endcapture %}
 {% include templates/info-banner.md content=difference %}